 The leading text in Black Studies as students begin their scholarly investigations.

-When We Ruled: The Ancient and Mediaeval History of Black Civilizations
+When We Ruled: The Ancient and Mediaeval History of Black Civilisations

 Black Classic Press, 2011